-- 1. To impart knowledge and develop capacities of the students through higher education in the areas of human nutrition viz. food science, food safety quality control and food product development. - 2.
-To develop students to become health care professionals for services in various fields of clinical nutrition and medical nutrition management and related areas such as hospitals academics, research, industry, clinical nutrition department, training, extension and community service. - 3.
-To develop capacities and abilities and enable them to pursue higher education and research in Nutrition and Dietetics. - 4.
-To enable the understanding of etiology, physiology and metabolic anomalies of acute and chronic diseases and patient needs. - 5.
-To demonstrate competence in basic concepts of research methodology used in clinical and public health nutrition; and therapeutic aspect of various diseases. - 6.
-To enable the understanding the basis of human nutritional requirements and recommendations through the life cycle and translate the knowledge into practical guidelines for dietary needs. - 7.
-To practice evidence based therapeutic nutritional care and management backed by scientificknowledge. - 8.
-Be familiar with the special nutritional support techniques and feeding formulations essential for nutritional care and support. - 9.
-To exercise empathy and a caring attitude and maintain professional integrity, honesty and high ethical standards.
-Plan and deliver comprehensive therapeutic nutritional support using the principles of dietetics.
+- a) To impart knowledge and develop capacities of the students through higher education in the areas of human nutrition viz. food science, food safety quality control and food product development, sports nutrition, public health nutrition and nutrigenomics. - b) To develop students to become health care professionals for services in various fields of clinical nutrition and medical nutrition management and related areas such as hospitals academics, research, industry, clinical nutrition department, sports nutrition organizations, training, extension and community service. - c) To develop capacities and abilities and enable them to pursue higher education and research in Nutrition and Dietetics. - d) To enable the understanding of etiology, physiology and metabolic anomalies of acute and chronic diseases and patient needs. - e) To demonstrate competence in basic concepts of research methodology used in clinical and public health nutrition; nutrigenomics, therapeutic aspect of various diseases and sports nutrition.

-- 10. To enable the understanding of basis of human nutritional requirements and recommendations through the life cycle and translate the knowledge into practical guidelines for dietary needs. - 11.
-Be familiar with the recent advances in nutrition and dietetics and applies this knowledge in planning for public health programmers. - 12.
-Be well versed with various aspects of food science, product modification and product development enriched with multiple nutrients and evaluating its nutritive and sensory qualities. - 13.
-Be familiar with the use of information technology tools and carry out research work-field, laboratory and clinical, with the aim of publishing the work and presenting the findings at indexed national and international scientific journals.
+- f) To enable the understanding the basis of human nutritional requirements and recommendations through the life cycle and translate the knowledge into practical guidelines for dietary needs. - g) To practice evidence based therapeutic nutritional care and management backed by scientific knowledge. - h) Be familiar with the special nutritional support techniques and feeding formulations essential for nutritional care and support. - To exercise empathy and a caring attitude and maintain professional integrity, honesty and high ethical standards.
+Plan and deliver comprehensive therapeutic nutritional support using the principles of dietetics. - j) Be familiar with the recent advances in nutrition and dietetics and applies this knowledge in planning for public health programmers. - k) Be well versed with various aspects of food science, product modification and product development enriched with multiple nutrients and evaluating its nutritive and sensory qualities. - Be familiar with the use of information technology tools and carry out research work-field, laboratory and clinical, with the aim of publishing the work and presenting the findings at indexed national and international scientific journals.